gojasper/flash-diffusion/README.md

 ## Example of a distillation training with a custom conditional diffusion model

-This package is also indended to support custom model distillation.
+This package is also intended to support custom model distillation.

 ```python
 from copy import deepcopy